David Holmes Black: Early life and education

-Black Press
+Founding Black Press Media

-In 1975, Black purchased the Williams Lake Tribune of Williams Lake, British Columbia for $60,000.
+Black started his newspaper company in 1975 when he purchased the Williams Lake Tribune of Williams Lake, British Columbia for $60,000.
 The paper had previously been owned since 1969 by his father Alan Black and the paper's publisher Clive Stangoe.

 Black operated the Tribune exclusively for four years until purchasing the husband-and-wife owned Ashcroft-Cache Creek Journal in nearby Ashcroft in 1979.
 Black continued to purchase other newspapers over time and soon formed newspaper clusters around Victoria and Vancouver.

-In 1991, Black formed Sound Publishing after he purchased three newspapers on the Kitsap Peninsula in the United States.
+In 1987, Black formed Sound Publishing after he purchased three newspapers on the Kitsap Peninsula in the United States.
 The subsidy has since managed all of his titles in Washington (state) and Alaska.

 In 2001, Black purchased the Honolulu Star-Bulletin.
 In 2010, Black purchased The Honolulu Advertiser and merged the two Hawaiian papers together to create the Honolulu Star-Advertiser.
 The paper is managed by a subsidy, Oahu Publications, along with all other publications Black owns in Hawaii.

-On September 19., 2002, Torstar announced that it was investing $20 million to acquire a 19.35% share in Black Press.
-At that time Black Press published 88 newspapers and had 11 printing plants.
-Annual revues were $240 million.

-In 2006, the Black acquired 119,000-circulation Akron Beacon Journal in Ohio from Knight Ridder for $165 million.
-Prior to buying the Akron paper, Black had bid unsuccessfully on two Philadelphia dailies and a group of weeklies published by the Boston Herald.
-Black later sold the paper in 2018 to GateHouse Media and acquired the Juneau Empire and two other papers in Alaska from GateHouse.

-Black Press and Sound Publishing in 2009 had a collective annual revenue in the $500-million range, Black said interview.

-In 2011, Black was one of several newspaper industry veterans who joined together as investors in the San Francisco Newspaper Company to buy the former Hearst flagship The San Francisco Examiner.
-Media outlets initially reported the paper was purchased by Black's company Black Press, but Black only participated as a private investor and holds shares in the Examiner separately from Black Press.

-In 2013, Black purchased The Everett Herald, a daily newspaper near Seattle.
-It had previously been owned for 35 years by the Washington Post Company.

-In March 2021, Black purchased Northern News Services Limited of Yellowknife, Northwest Territories, which publishes five newspapers in the Northwest Territories and two in Nunavut.

-Oil refinery
+As of 2022, News Media Canada reported Black Press publishes 106 editions across Canada with a combined circulation of 1,295,243.
+The number of titles include 70 in British Columbia, 11 in Alberta, two in Northwest Territories and one in Yukon.